-Bilal stands as the last child from the right as one of the five unsponsored boys.
+Bilal stands as the second to last child from the right as one of the five unsponsored boys.

 A home is built by the relations of the people who reside in it.
 However, it can be just as much a prison for them.
 As humans, we always search for a sense of belonging, and usually it’s the families who build us, groom us, and teach us.
 They are the place where we belong.
 But that can be a distant dream for a child destroyed by his own home.

 A kind child, Bilal, has had a hard time knowing what is love.
 He is a child unable to recognize the comforts of a home because of the atrocities and vulgarities of human nature.